RichardMoot/GrailLight/README.md

 Grail Light is a light-weight chart parser for multimodal type-logical grammars, written in SWI Prolog.

-It is accompanied by a set of auxiliary tools for lemmatizing, corpus extraction, translating supertagger output to Prolog, etc.
+It is accompanied by a set of auxiliary tools for interaction with the supertagger, interactive parsing, corpus extraction, etc.

 # Quick Start